Girv98/asca-rust/doc/doc.md

 ```

 ### Tone
 Tone has a unique syntax within matrices.
-That is, `[tone: X]`, where `X` are the tone numbers.
+That is, `[tone: X]`, where `X` is the tone numbers.
-As of yet, tone cannot be used with alpha notation; nor can it be negated.
+As of yet, tone cannot be used with alpha notation; nor can it be 'negated'.

 ```
 Rule Example: Mandarin 3rd Tone Sandhi